weatry/pattern/README.md

 __Step 6: Null Object is used to remove null check in DataEncryptor. - git checkout ferry.6__

+Patterns used in this project:

+1. Chain of Responsibility
+2. Observer
+3. Flyweight
+4. Decorator
+5. Prototype
+6. Factory
+7. Null Object

 ## weather

 It's a shipping system.
 It has a service to determine whether it is suitable for sailing based on the weather condition.